cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 *******************

-While Mac/OSX users can connect as described in the :ref:`s_connecting_linux` section, there are also graphical interfaces available, including for example Tabby_.
+While Mac/OSX users can connect as described in the :ref:`s_connecting_linux` section below, there are also graphical interfaces available, including for example Tabby_.

 ..
    TODO: Describe how to setup tabby.